CarganCode/CarganCode.github.io/about.md

 **_Ok, Ok, fine.
 But whats all this for?_**<br>
 Well this is going to be a blog/ tutorial/ portfolio/ who knows what else.

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)